CanadianADLlab/XAPIUnrealEngine/README.md

 Now set up the endpoint and the basic auth key which can be found in your lrs settings.
+The end point HAS TO BE THE url/statments so for example it would be https://insertmylrshere.net/data/xAPI/statements, in the unity package the url I used was https://insertmylrshere.net/data/xAPI causing some confusion here for myself.
 <br>
 <br>